liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 Note that there are multiple methods in the generated `-Rule` class; you must modify them to create a working rule.

-If you navigate back to your rule inside of your portal, notice that it's listed under a category named Sample and that it uses an a puzzle piece icon.
+If you navigate back to your rule deployed in your portal, notice that it's listed under a category named Sample and that it uses a puzzle piece icon.
 You can change both a rule's category and icon by modifying their respective generated default methods.